marcinkuzminski/rhodecode/docs/api/api.rst

 API ACCESS FOR WEB VIEWS
 ++++++++++++++++++++++++

-API access can also be turned on for each view decorated with `@LoginRequired` decorator.
-To enable API access simple change standard login decorator into `@LoginRequired(api_access=True)`.
-After such a change view can be accessed by adding a GET parameter to url `?api_key=<api_key>`.
-By default it's only enabled on RSS/ATOM feed views.
+API access can also be turned on for each web view in RhodeCode that is decorated with `@LoginRequired` decorator.
+To enable API access simple change the standard login decorator to `@LoginRequired(api_access=True)`.
+After this change, a rhodecode view can be accessed without login by adding a GET parameter `?api_key=<api_key>` to url.
+By default this is only enabled on RSS/ATOM feed views.